mannyrivera2010/aml-suite/vagrant/centos6.6/build-and-deploy-box/README.md

 * `initial_provisioning.sh`: installs dependencies (Java, Grails, MySQL, etc), configures dependencies, and copies **insecure** SSL keys for use by nginx and Tomcat.
-Unlike the other three scripts, this one should only need to be run once
+Unlike the other three scripts, this one should only be run once
 * `build.sh`: clones the ozp applications from GitHub and builds them
 * `package.sh`: tars and compresses the compiled output from the previous step
 * `deploy.sh`: move the previously created artifacts to the right places, and